-On the Shopsmith Bandsaw (SSBS) as it is bade today both the lower and the upper wheels are conical, or cone shaped, as shown in Fig 11.
-In addition to the conical shape the upper wheel is positioned with a slight backwards tilt.
-This design makes the properly tensioned blade run to the back of the wheel; and if there were no back-up bearings, I'm sure the blade would happily escape off the back of the wheel!
+On the Shopsmith Bandsaw (SSBS) as it is made today, both the lower and the upper wheels are ever so slightly conical.
+At the time that the SSBS was introduced, both wheels were conical, later both were flat, as shown in Fig 11, but over time Shopsmith found that a slightly conical shape was preferable.
+At any rate, on all versions of the SSBS the upper wheel is positioned with a slight backward tilt.
+This design makes the properly tensioned blade run to the back of the wheel; and if there were no backup bearings, I'm sure the blade would happily escape off the back of the wheel!
 To control this the SSBS has not only a set of back-up bearings above and beneath the table, but there is an additional set of bearings on the upright side of the frame whose only job is to control the blade tracking.
 In fact, this is what Shopsmith rightly calls the "Auto-Track" bearings.

 Then they'll suggest that you hold a straight edge against the rims of the two wheels to ensure that they are properly aligned.
 If they are not you'll be encouraged to shim one of the wheels forward until they are brought into "coplanar" alignment.
 As you can imagine from Fig 11, there's no way this is going to be the case with the SSBS.

 No, the SSBS is an engineering marvel that requires no such adjusting.
 But what if it's not cutting properly?
 Well, we'll need to check a few things that could hamper any BS's operation:

 - Is there a burr on the back edge of the blade?

 - Are the guide blocks properly adjusted?
 (Behind the set of the teeth, and just kissing each side of the blade)